-Regulations for whole productions or scenery, props and costumes, for museum artefacts, artworks and antiques, and details about Film Tax Relief.
+Regulations for whole productions or scenery, props and costumes, for museum artefacts, artworks and antiques, and film.

 As an exporter or importer in the creative industries sector, you will need to comply with certain regulations.